Vyral/brett-jennings-recruiting/_posts/2019-04-01-lets-break-down-where-the-real-estate-industry-is-headed-now.md

 10:34 - How technology-driven models will impact real estate professionals

-11:35 - Why Zillow dominates the median price ranges in our market, and how one other major player (Homelight) operates in those ranges&nbsp;
+11:35 - Why Zillow dominates the median price ranges in our market, and how one other major player (Homelight) operates in those ranges

 16:35 - What agents must understand about leveraging the companies mentioned today

 17:11 - Why there may be fewer real estate agents in the future

-17:56 - How to decide what range(s) you want to do business in&nbsp;
+17:56 - How to decide what range(s) you want to do business in

 18:55 - A conclusion to today’s message